JakeLabate/CDN/custom-link-cursors/README.md

 ## Usage
 Just embed this script tag on your website.
 Thats it!
+Note you can select the pixel size of the cursors you want to use.
+There are SVG files for 16px to 32px - anothing smaller or larger will not return a cursor.

 ```html
 <!-- Custom Link Cursors by Jake Labate :) -->